Donald Trump, Billy Bush Leak Was An Inside Job Planned By NBC, Insiders Claim

-The infamous tape recording leak between Donald Trump and Billy Bush was allegedly an inside job.
-NBC insiders claimed that it was all part of a plan.
+The infamous tape recording leak between Donald Trump and Billy Bush was allegedly an inside job, with NBC insiders claiming it was all part of a plan.
 However, NBC’s Matt Lauer vehemently denied that there was any truth to these claims.

 Network insiders have claimed that the leaked recording of Billy Bush and Donald Trump may have been leaked by an NBC staff member, according to Radar Online.